Treatment

 Although no strict guidelines exist for defining surgical lesions in persons with head injury, most neurosurgeons consider any of the following to represent indications for surgery in patients with head injuries: extra-axial hematoma with midline shift greater than 5 mm, intra-axial hematoma with volume greater than 30 mL, an open skull fracture, or a depressed skull fracture with more than 1 cm of inward displacement.
 In addition, any temporal or cerebellar hematoma that is larger than 3 cm in diameter is considered a high-risk hematoma because these regions of the brain are smaller and do not tolerate additional mass as well as the frontal, parietal, and occipital lobes.
 These high-risk temporal and cerebellar hematomas are usually evacuated immediately

 If no surgical lesion is present on the CT scan image, or following surgery if one is present, treatment of the head injury begins.
 The first phase of treatment is to institute general measures.
 Once appropriate fluid resuscitation has been completed and the volume status is determined to be normal, intravenous fluids are administered to maintain the patient in a state of euvolemia or mild hypervolemia.
-A previous tenet of head injury treatment was fluid restriction, which was believed to limit the development of cerebral edema and increased ICP.
-Fluid restriction decreases intravascular volume and, therefore, decreases cardiac output.
-A decrease in cardiac output often results in decreased cerebral flow, which results in decreased brain perfusion and may cause an increase in cerebral edema and ICP.
-Thus, fluid restriction is contraindicated in patients with TBI.

 Another supportive measure used to treat patients with head injuries is elevation of the head.
 When the head of the bed is elevated to 20-30°, the venous outflow from the brain is improved, thus helping to reduce ICP.
 If a patient is hypovolemic, elevation of the head may cause a drop in cardiac output and CBF; therefore, the head of the bed is not elevated in hypovolemic patients.
 In addition, the head should not be elevated (1) in patients in whom a spine injury is a possibility or (2) until an unstable spine has been stabilized.

 Sedation is often necessary in patients with traumatic injury.
 Some patients with moderate head injuries have significant agitation and require sedation.
 In addition, patients with multisystem trauma often have painful systemic injuries that require pain medication, and many intubated patients require sedation.
 Short-acting sedatives and analgesics should be used to accomplish proper sedation without eliminating the ability to perform periodic neurologic assessments.
 This requires careful titration of medication doses and periodic weaning or withholding of sedation to allow periodic neurologic assessment.
+Intravenous lidocaine administered along with rapid sequence induction before endotracheal intubation is not associated with significant hemodynamic changes in traumatic brain injury patients.
+[10]

 The use of anticonvulsants in patients with TBI is a controversial issue.
 No evidence exists that the use of anticonvulsants decreases the incidence of late-onset seizures in patients with either closed head injury or TBI.
-Temkin et al demonstrated that the routine use of Dilantin in the first week following TBI decreases the incidence of early-onset (within 7 d of injury) seizures but does not change the incidence of late-onset seizures.4 In addition, the prevention of early posttraumatic seizures does not improve the outcome following TBI.
+Temkin et al demonstrated that the routine use of Dilantin in the first week following TBI decreases the incidence of early-onset (within 7 d of injury) seizures but does not change the incidence of late-onset seizures.
+[11] In addition, the prevention of early posttraumatic seizures does not improve the outcome following TBI.
 Therefore, the prophylactic use of anticonvulsants is not recommended for more than 7 days following TBI and is considered optional in the first week following TBI.

 After instituting general supportive measures, the issue of ICP monitoring is addressed.
 ICP monitoring has consistently been shown to improve outcome in patients with head injuries.
 ICP monitoring is indicated for any patient with a GCS score less than 9, any patient with a head injury who requires prolonged deep sedation or pharmacologic relaxants for a systemic condition, or any patient with an acute head injury who is undergoing extended general anesthesia for a nonneurosurgical procedure.
+Recent data from the American College of Surgeons Trauma Quality Improvement Program involving 10,628 adults with severe TBI revealed that ICP monitoring utilization was associated with lower mortality.
+[12]

 ICP monitoring involves placement of an invasive probe to measure the ICP.
 Unfortunately, noninvasive means of monitoring ICP do not exist, although they are under development.
 ICP may be monitored by means of an intraparenchymal monitor, an intraventricular monitor (ventriculostomy), or an epidural monitor.
 These devices measure ICP by fluid manometry, strain-gauge technology, or fiberoptic technology.